tychonievich/cs2102/markdown/policies.md

     A discord server join link is in the course's Collab site.
     We recommend downloading the desktop app (at <https://discord.com/>), which has more features and better-quality audio and video, but the browser version should also work.

-    We will use **piazza** for longer discussions and questions.
-    See <https://piazza.com/class/kbqiscuy2ns55a> or the link in Piazza.

     For communication about personal circumstances, contact an instructor **directly** via email, telephone, or office hours.

 Luther Tychonievich